taylorshelton/academic/content/home/advising.md

 M.S. in Geography, Georgia State University, 2022
 B.S. in Geology, University of Georgia, 2013
 _Capstone:_ The Cost of Green Infrastructure and the Price Residents Pay

+Alec Sparks
+M.S. in Geography, Georgia State University, 2021-present
+B.A. in Urban and Regional Studies, University of Michigan-Dearborn, 2018
+_Thesis:_ Brave New Detroit: Housing Geographies of Speculative Investment in a Right-Sizing City

 Laurel Sparks
 B.S. in Environmental Geosciences, Georgia State University, 2022